mellea.stdlib.session

 - A ModelOutputThunk if

-, else returns aSamplingResult
+return_sampling_resultsisFalse, else returns aSamplingResult.

 instruct